geotools/geotools/docs/developer/conventions/code/qa.rst

 ^^^^^^^^^^

 Source code is automatically formatted during a Maven build using the `Spotless <https://github.com/diffplug/spotless/tree/main/plugin-maven>`_
 Maven plugin.
-In particular, the `Google Java style guidelines <https://google.github.io/styleguide/javaguide.html>`_ are automatically enforced, in their AOSP variant (using 4 spaces for indent, instead of 2).
+In particular, the `Palantir Java formatter <https://github.com/palantir/palantir-java-format>`_ is automatically enforced (4 spaces indent, 120 columns, streams and lambda friendly).
 Plugins that enforce the same formatting are available for the major IDEs.

 POM files are automatically formatted during a Maven build using the `sortpom <https://github.com/Ekryd/sortpom>`_